Prepare and load your own data

 .

 The VARIABLE should contain a metric observation at a particular time.
 It could be an existing variable in the knowledge graph, to which you will add a different provenance, or it can be a new one.
-The heading can be anything, but you should encode the relevant attributes being measured, so that the importer can correctly create a new variable for you.
+The heading can be anything, but you should encode the relevant attributes being measured, so that the importer can correctly create a new variable node for you.

 country,year,Adult_curr_cig_smokers,Adult_curr_cig_smokers_female,Adult_curr_cig_smokers_male